 The entrance into the covenant that began with Abraham, should be a beautiful and even powerful experience for everyone in attendance.
 Hazzan Glantz often begins with a few introductory words giving some historical and biblical context to this commandment.
-If the family has their rabbi or cantor in attendance they may like to say something at this point as well.
-Once Hazzan has arranged all the honorees where needs them, baby is typically brought nearer to the room by his parents and handed to the Kvatterin and Kvatter ultimately resting on the pillow laying on the lap of the sandek (see more about the honors and peruse the glossary of terms).
+If the family has their rabbi or cantor in attendance, they may like to say something at this point as well.
+Once Hazzan has arranged all the honorees where needs them, baby is typically brought nearer to the room by his parents and handed to the Kvatterin and Kvatter, ultimately resting on the pillow lying on the lap of the Sandek (see more about the honors and peruse the glossary of terms).

 THRONE OF ELIJAH

 Once baby is on the pillow, Howard has everyone repeat after him the words בָּרוּך הַבָּא – Barukh Haba, words that welcome your son to the area where the bris is to take place known as the כִּסֵה שֶל אֵלִיָּהוּ -the throne of Elijah.
 Some synagogues have a special chair for britot ceremonies.
 Some are simply seen and left unused in much the same way as the cup for Elijah on the seder table.
 There are such chairs as well that are double chairs; one side for the sandek, and the other for the spiritual presence of Elijah.
 These are often beautiful works of art.

 See examples and read more about the throne of Elijah here.
 A nice project for baby's older siblings and/or cousins to decorate a chair for Elijah with streamers and signs.

 At this time the actual procedure begins.
 As Hazzan Glantz performs his work, he continues to explain our tradition and keeps everyone calm by leading all in attendance in verse, nigunim (wordless melodies) and songs.
 Before long, baby is back in a parent's arms (usually mom) nursing or having his bottle.